FJD-CEPH/aCNViewer/README.md

 ### Processing CNV files

 At the moment, ASCAT segment file, PennCNV and Sequenza results can be used as an input to aCNViewer.
-It is possible however to feed aCNViewer with CNV results from any other softwares as explained in the section [below] (#OtherCNVformats).
+It is possible however to feed aCNViewer with CNV results from any other softwares as explained in the section [below](#othercnvformats).

 Both examples below require to download [aCNViewer_DATA.tar.gz](http://www.cephb.fr/tools/aCNViewer/aCNViewer_DATA.tar.gz).